LondonTran/LondonTran/README.md

 Hi! 👋

 My name is London Tran and I am a software developer specializing in Flutter.
 So far, I have published two mobile apps in the Google Play Store.
 I am currently working on MoodApp, a Flutter mobile app that gives users the power to express their current mood to friends and family without saying a word.
+I am currently learning Flutter Bloc and Clean Architecture.
 <!--
 **LondonTran/LondonTran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.